Catholic Church and ecumenism: Russian Orthodox Church

-Relations with churches and communions of the West
+Relations with churches of the West

 Lutheran Churches

+At the time of the Reformation, of the emerging Christian traditions, Lutheranism was the most conservative in retaining the aesthetic, liturgical and devotional practices of the pre-Reformation Church.
+The closest Western denomination of Christianity to Catholicism is generally considered to be Lutheranism.
+Jesuit priest Rune P. Thuringer, writing in 1965, noted that "The eucharistic liturgy of the state Church of Sweden, which is Lutheran, is closer in many respects to the rite of the Roman Mass than that of any other Protestant church."
+The Lutheran Church did see itself as constituting the one true church and saw the Church of Rome as falling away from the faith.
+Lutheranism and Catholicism share common beliefs, including seeing baptism, eucharist, and confession as sacraments.
+Catholics and Lutherans teach baptismal regeneration, that humans "are cleansed of our sins and born again and renewed in Holy Baptism by the Holy Ghost".
+Lutherans and Catholics emphasize the importance of confession and absolution, exercised through the Office of the Keys, the power given by Christ to the Church for the binding of and loosing of sins.
+Additionally, both Lutherans and Catholics affirm a belief in the real presence of Christ in the Eucharist, though Lutherans teach that this occurs through a sacramental union and Catholics teach that this occurs through transubstantiation.
+The Lutheran Churches of Scandinavia (such as the Church of Sweden) and those formed from Scandinavian missionary activity (such as the Evangelical Lutheran Church in Kenya) teach the doctrine of apostolic succession though "the Catholic Church has never officially expressed its judgement on the validity of orders as they have been handed down by episcopal succession".

 The Catholic–Lutheran dialogue began over thirty years ago, and has consisted of eleven rounds of discussion.
 The most recent discussion has focused on doctrines associated with eternal life.
 The dialogue process has produced one major joint declaration, concerning the doctrine of justification, issued in 1999 called the Joint Declaration on the Doctrine of Justification.

-On Reformation Day in 2016, Pope Francis of the Catholic Church travelled to Sweden (where the Lutheran Church is the national Church) to commemorate the 500th anniversary of the Reformation at Lund Cathedral, which serves as the cathedra for the Bishop of Lund of the Church of Sweden, a Lutheran Church.
+On Reformation Day in 2016, Pope Francis of the Catholic Church travelled to Sweden (where the Lutheran Church is the national Church) to commemorate the 500th anniversary of the Reformation at Lund Cathedral, which serves as the cathedra for the Bishop of Lund of the Church of Sweden, a Lutheran church.
 An official press release from the Holy See stated: